greggman/HappyFunTimes/docs/api-versions.md

         handle this in CSS so we needed a way to check for a specific phone and change the CSS programatically.

+* v1.6.0

+    *   CommonUI.setStatus, CommonUI.log, CommonUI.error

+        These work the same as the corresponding GameSupport functions except for the controller.